HydrogenPro's partner, DG Fuel - GuruFocus.com

 PR Newswire

-HydrogenPro will supply its green hydrogen technology with a capacity of at least 839 MW for DG Fuels' initial production plant in Louisiana, USA.
-At current market prices, total purchases under the initial five-year minimum term of this combined SAF and carbon credit purchase agreement exceeds USD 4 billion.
+The long-term lease agreement in Maine comes on top of DG Fuels recently securing 100% offtake from its first project in Louisiana, thus increasing the solidity of the business case.
+HydrogenPro has secured its position as supplier of water electrolysers to the DG Fuels projects, which will have an initial output of approximately 175 million gallons SAF per year.
+In total, HydrogenPro will supply green hydrogen technology with a capacity of approximately 1.7 GW to the Louisiana and Maine projects.

-"DG Fuels securing an annual offtake of 120 million gallons is of great importance for HydrogenPro.
-We are the chosen supplier of electrolysis equipment to this enormous project, and we look forward to continuing playing an active role globally in decarbonising the future," says Richard Espeseth, interim CEO and founder of HydrogenPro.
+"The long-term lease agreement is of great strategic value and reaffirms our belief in the DG Fuels project.
+SAF will play a vital role in decarbonising the aviation industry, especially because it can be mixed with conventional fuel today, without the companies having to make big investments to engines or fuel tanks.
+We look forward to supplying the green hydrogen technology that will fuel the shift within the aviation industry," says Richard Espeseth, interim CEO and founder of HydrogenPro.

-Delivery of SAF and carbon credits under the agreement are expected to begin in late 2026 or early 2027.
-The use of SAF can reduce emissions by an average of 80% compared to conventional fuel and is considered more energy efficient.
+Sustainable aviation fuel from DG Fuels is expected to remove an estimated 1.5 million tons of CO2 out of the atmosphere annually.
+Compared to conventional fuel, the use of SAF can reduce emissions by an average of 80% and is considered more energy efficient.
 Hence, it provides airlines with operational advantages in addition to its environmental contributions.

 About HydrogenPro: